Application for trail-o punching and timed control operation

 • If you are a competitor using ANT as a mobile e-card, the initial page is a competitor selection screen (see Selecting Competitors chapter).
 You can select yourself and start your race (see Punching on a mobile card chapter).

-• If you are a marshal using ANT in the event supervisor mode, the initial page is a screen with a set of buttons for invoking operations that, in our opinion, you will need most often.
+• If you are a marshal using ANT in race supervisor mode, the initial page displays a set of buttons for invoking operations that, in our opinion, you will need most often.

 • Before the competition, charge your phone/tablet fully and cut your fingernails. :-) Or keep in mind that you can use your fingertips instead.